UAE: 9-year-old suffers cardiac arrest, 'brought back to life' from critical condition

 Dr Ateek urged parents to never ignore symptoms like chest pain, shortness of breath, fainting, and unexplained fatigue.
 These warning signs can indicate serious underlying heart issues that may lead to sudden cardiac arrest.
 “Early detection is crucial.
 If your child experiences any of these symptoms, especially during physical activity, please seek medical attention promptly.”

-Dr Raza Siddiqui, executive director of RAK Hospital, stated, “The resuscitation and stabilization phase of Karim’s treatment was undoubtedly the most challenging aspect of his care … Seeing him now, back in school and playing with his friends, is truly the ultimate reward for our efforts.”
+Dr Raza Siddiqui, executive director of RAK Hospital, said: “The resuscitation and stabilisation phase of Karim’s treatment was undoubtedly the most challenging aspect of his care … Seeing him now, back in school and playing with his friends, is truly the ultimate reward for our efforts.”

 ALSO READ: